akka/alpakka-kafka/docs/src/main/paradox/serialization.md

 To de-serialize a JSON String with Jackson in a `map` operator, extract the String and apply the Jackson object reader in a `map` operator.
 Amend the `map` operator with the extracted type as the object reader is not generic.

+This example uses resuming to react on data which can't be parsed correctly and ignores faulty elements.

 Java
 : @@ snip [snip](/tests/src/test/java/docs/javadsl/SerializationTest.java) { #jackson-imports #jackson-deserializer }

 ## Avro with Schema Registry